jieezhong/jieezhong.github.io/_pages/research.md

 ***Grade Retention*** (Joint with Kendall J. Kennedy and Simon ter Meulen.
 Invited for inclusion in Handbook of Labor, Human Resources and Population Economics, ed.
 Klaus F. Zimmermann.)
 (Under Review)

-***Lead in the Air: Unraveling the Long-Term Impacts of Lead Exposure*** (Joint with Thao Duong)
+***Lead in the Air: New Evidence from Piston-Engine Aircraft Emissions*** (Joint with Thao Duong)

-> Abstract: This paper investigates the short- and long-term effects of lead exposure from kindergarten through third grade, leveraging the unexpected decline in lead emissions following the reduced operation of piston-engine aircraft after the 9/11 attacks as a natural experiment.
-Using detailed individual-level administrative data from the Texas ERC, we estimate the causal impact of lead exposure on educational achievement, disciplinary incidents, and earnings.
-Our results show that increased lead exposure during early childhood significantly impairs educational outcomes, as evidenced by lower test scores, reduced high school graduation rates, and decreased college enrollment.
-Additionally, higher lead exposure leads to an increase in disciplinary incidents, including severe offenses such as violence and crime.
-Finally, we find that lead exposure has a lasting negative impact on labor market outcomes, leading to diminished earnings in adulthood.
+> Abstract: Does lead pollution from piston engine aircraft (PEA) pose risks to children’s development?
+This paper provides the first causal evidence on the impact of lead emissions from PEA on both short- and long-term educational and labor market outcomes.
+We implement a difference-in-differences strategy that leverages a sharp increase in PEA activity in Texas after 2007 and cross-school variation in proximity to lead exposure.
+Our results indicate that an increase of 80,000 PEA flights leads to a 0.03 standard deviation decline in standardized test scores and a 0.07 percentage point reduction in school attendance.
+In contrast, we find no statistically significant effects on high school graduation, college enrollment, or early-career earnings.